Indoor Air Quality System Installation & Repair

 - Eye, nose and throat irritation;

 - Allergic reaction

 Formaldehyde is a colorless gas that off-gasses from many household products and building materials.
 Low levels of this gas in our homes is more common than you think.
 Some sources of formaldehyde include:

 - Pressed wood products (i.e. particle board, hardwood, plywood paneling);

 - Cardboard, wallpaper; and

 - Smoke from fireplaces, wood burning stoves and tobacco smoke.

 The off-gassing process can take anywhere to a few days to many months and meanwhile breathing in these fumes can be causing health problems.
 Health risks can include anything from respiratory ailments to cancer.

 In addition to mold there can be a buildup of bacteria and dust mites that contribute to poor indoor air quality.
 There are other gases and particles that come from combustion appliances, personal care products, household products, and tobacco smoke.
-In reality, your home may be a toxic brew of contaminants and you may not even know it.
+In reality, above all your home may be a toxic brew of contaminants and you may not even know it.

 Poor indoor air quality can eventually put you into the care of your doctor – and this can be easily avoided.
-Call Christian Brothers Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Glendale, AZ and surrounding areas to find out what indoor air quality systems can do for your home.
+Call Christian Brothers Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in AZ and surrounding areas to find out what indoor air quality systems can do for your home.
 Air quality systems are compatible with any HVAC system meaning no additional power source is required.
 If you currently have an air quality system and it is in need of repair Christian Brothers can help.
 Call today and breathe easier tomorrow!